Depression Treatment in Fort Lauderdale

 Biofeedback therapy helps patients connect with themselves.
 It is an excellent tool for those with clinical depression who have a hard time understanding how they feel, recognizing how their environments and thought patterns affect their moods and behaviors, and who need help learning how to listen to themselves.
 During biofeedback therapy, electrical sensors are attached to various parts of a patient’s body.
 These sensors track things like muscle tension, body temperature, brain wave, respiration, and heart rate.
 Over time, patients learn how to control normally involuntary processes to moderate their blood pressure and heart rate, limit muscle tension, and address other physical signs of emotional distress.
 Biofeedback therapy provides effective tools for proactive, in-the-moment, stress-reduction.

 Find Freedom at our Depression Treatment Center in South Florida

 At Agape Treatment Center, our programs are always customized to suit the needs of the individual.
 Although major depression is an incredibly common issue, we recognize that it can look and feel different for every person.
 On our Florida campus, we have both medical and mental health professionals on-site who can devise and implement multi-pronged treatment plans for addressing:

 We also offer services and support that help our clients establish comfortable, sustainable lives.
 We provide solid strategies and helpful resources that assist people in achieving financial stability, housing stability, and reliable social support.
 With our whole-health, whole-person approach, we also stress the importance of good self-care by offering nutritional counseling, fitness counseling, sleep support, and more.
 If you’ve been struggling with depression, we can help.
-Call us today to find out more about our programs and to speak with an admissions coordinator.
+Contact us today to find out more about our programs and to speak with an admissions coordinator.